rdoeffinger/Dictionary/README.md

 issues, though help to debug any such issue would be welcome.

 ## Generating dictionaries
-And approximation of the steps for generating dictionaries:
+An approximation of the steps for generating dictionaries:
 1. Go into the DictionaryPC repository
 2. Run `data/downloadInputs.sh` to get the data
-3. Run `./compile.sh` (probably needs quite a few things to be installed or paths in it configured)
+3. Run `./compile.sh` (probably needs quite a few things to be installed or paths in it configured) Alternatively, download a release binary: https://github.com/rdoeffinger/DictionaryPC/releases
 4. Run `./WiktionarySplitter.sh`
 5. Run `./generate_dictionaries.sh`
    You might want to edit the settings at the start of the file